-The history of Budapest can not be told without the story of it’s Jewish inhabitants.
-Jews, brought by Romans, were here even before Magyars arrived at the end of the 9th century.
-Throughout turbulent history the relationship between the two was turbulent, with ups and downs, but ultimately Jewish numbers swelled and, at the beginning of the 20th century, Budapest was the third largest Jewish city in the world, after New York and Warsaw.
-And, at the hart of it all was Jewish Quarter – most vibrant, energetic, alive part of Budapest.
+The history of Budapest cannot be told without the story of its Jewish inhabitants.
+Jews, brought by Romans, were here even before Magyars arrived at the end of the ninth century.
+Throughout turbulent history the relationship between the two was turbulent, with ups and downs, but ultimately Jewish numbers swelled, and, at the beginning of the 20th century, Budapest was the third largest Jewish city in the world, after New York and Warsaw.
+And, at the heart of it all was Jewish Quarter – most vibrant, energetic, alive part of Budapest.
 Then came the darkness of Nazism and Hungarian Jews were almost completely wiped out.

 Duration: 2-2.5 hours

 Meeting point: In front of Budapest Info kiosk Varoshaza park on Kiraly korut, Budapest, 1052

 Free tour concept

 Free tours as a concept are getting more and more popular every day.
 The idea is simple: don’t charge people fix amount of money upfront, but let them tip, at the end of the tour, depending on their budget and, most importantly, how much they enjoyed the tour.
 That way, everybody can join, and guides are eager to do the best job they can.
 So, everybody wins!